JasonPy/twitter-query-expansion/README.md

 ```
 For each term the $`n`$ most similar terms are returned and investigated if they can act as an expansion using Elastic Search.

+todo: maximum n of Y are new y
+word count genauer sagen

 ## 3.3 Elastic Search
 The similar terms - obtained by the Word Embeddings - are ranked based on the Tweet Collection.
 In order to decide if a found similar term can act as an expansion, the Point-wise Mutual Information[^3] (PMI) is applied.
 Therefore, Elastic Search [Adjacency Matrix Aggregations](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-aggregations-bucket-adjacency-matrix-aggregation.html) determine the number of co-occurrences $`N_{x,y}`$ of the initial term $`x`$ and the similar term $`y`$, their separate occurrence across the whole document collection $`N_x`$, $`N_y`$.
 The attribute `word_count` for each Tweet comes in handy now and simplifies the calculation of the total number of words $`N`$.
 Thus, the probabilities can be computed as